rsksmart/devportal-1.0/rif/gateways/dataservices/chainlink/node-operators.md

 ### 2. Configure the Initiator and Adapter

-Create an `.env-testnet` file for each service and set the configuration environment variables.
+Create a `.env-testnet` file for each service and set the configuration environment variables.

 #### RSK Initiator